Taieri Mouth

 * Steve Bennett replaced Nelson Cross as a recreational fishing sector representative in December 2016.

-Forum consultation
+2016 Forum consultation process

 In late 2016, the Forum consulted with the public, industry and stakeholders on 20 sites for possible inclusion in the network of Marine Protected Areas.
 This included public and stakeholder meetings, scientific input and a community questionnaire.